 A dedicated IP exclusively belongs to a particular user or sender.
 The consumer of a dedicated email IP has all the control of email reputation.
-As the name describes, dedicated IP isn’t shared with anybody.
+As the name describes, dedicated IP is not shared with anybody.
 So you manage and maintain the quality yourself.

 It is not guaranteed that sending emails with a dedicated email IP, will be land directly into the inboxes.
-That is really a complicated process.
+That is a complicated process.
 You have a whole list of things you need to follow.
-Its difficult but not impossible.
+It’s difficult, but not impossible.

-In a business or as an email marketer conveying email campaigns to big group of individuals, you will want that your emails will land directly into the inboxes rather than spam folder.
+In a business or as an email marketer conveying email campaigns to a big group of individuals.
+You will want that your emails will land directly into the inboxes rather than the spam folder.
 Dedicated email IP is the thing that reduces the chance of your email landing into the spam boxes.

 Work on an IP tune-up timetable and step by step expand your email marketing campaigns’ number of receivers.
 According to a rundown list of elements, the agenda may vary, mailing list cleanliness, status for the site and email domain, spam queries, email text, subscribers’ engagements, and so on.

-Send emails to the most active users, step by step including the less active.
-For instance, you can incorporate receivers who have been engaged for the past 30 days during the first two weeks of your marketing campaign, at that point include receivers who have been engaged for the past 30-60 days and remove those individuals who haven’t opened your emails for 90.
+Send emails to the most active users, step by step, including the less active.
+For instance, you can incorporate receivers who have been engaged for the past 30 days during the first two weeks of your marketing campaign.
+At that point include receivers who have been involved for the past 30-60 days and remove those individuals who haven’t opened your emails for 90.